2023-2028 Anchored Home Strategic Plan

 Measuring Success:

-• Percentage of people experiencing homelessness into HUD and other subsidized housing programs
+• Percentage of people exiting homelessness into HUD and other subsidized-housing programs.